Elkholy2021/pendulum_simulation/README.md

 ros2 run pendulum_simulation water_current_pub --ros-args -p "x:= 4.1" -p "y:=0.0" -p "z:=-2.1" -p "dist:=15"
 ```
 If you did not provide the arguments, the node will publish the default values

+If you did not run the node '''water_current_pub''' or  the node got inturpted while running, the simulation parameters will be loaded from the yaml file.